The Jackbox Party Pack: The Jackbox Party Pack 11 (2025)

-The eleventh iteration of the Party Pack released on October 23, 2025, consisting of five original games.
+The Jackbox Party Pack 11 was announced on April 7, 2025 and released for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, Nintendo Switch 2, Microsoft Windows, macOS, Linux, Apple TV, iPad, Amazon Fire TV, Nvidia Shield TV, and Xfinity X1 on October 23, 2025, consisting of five original games.

-Doominate is for 3 to 8 players.
-It is a joke writing game where players ruin nice things in a funny way.
+Doominate is for 3 to 8 players and is a joke-writing game where players ruin nice things in a funny way.
 In the first round, players choose preselected prompts and in the second round, they create their own.
 In the third round, players must unruin some of the previously ruined prompts by writing another joke.
+The other players and the audience vote for their favorite joke in each round, awarding points to its writer.
+The player with most points at the end wins.

 Hear Say is for 2 to 8 players.
 Players use microphones to record sounds based on a prompt that will be used in a stock video after the vote.
-In the first two rounds, each player records one sound, and in the final round, they record two and the video use three sounds.
+In the first two rounds, each player records one sound, and in the final round, they record two and the video uses three sounds.
+The player with the most points at the end wins.

 Cookie Haus is for 3 to 8 players and is a drawing game set in a cookie shop where clients make cookie requests.
 The players must make a cookie based on a client's request by choosing the shape, drawing on it, adding sprinkles, and naming the cookie.
-Two of each of the cookies are presented, and other players vote.
+Two of each of the cookies are presented, and other players and the audience vote, awarding points to its creator.
+The player with the most points at the end wins.

 Suspectives is for 4 to 8 players and is a social deduction game where players answer surveys before the game.
 A crime is committed based on the survey responses and one player is guilty.
 Players must find the culprit with evidence based on the survey responses, but one of them is a false piece of evidence that links to an innocent player.

 Legends of Trivia is for 1 to 6 players.
-The game is a cooperative trivia game set in a RPG world where players fight monsters by answering trivia.
+It is a cooperative trivia game set in a RPG world where players fight monsters by answering trivia questions, some of them being multiple choice in a similar fashion to the You Don't Know Jack and Trivia Murder Party franchises.
 The goal is to finish each level with enough gold to be considered legendary.

+The Jackbox Party Essentials (2026)

+The Jackbox Party Essentials was released on April 9, 2026, exclusively through Netflix Games for use on select smart TVs and web browsers.
+It, similarly to The Jackbox Party Starter, contains three previously released games: Drawful 2, Quiplash 3, and Fibbage 4.
+Unlike other Party Packs, players must use the Netflix Game Controller app and scan a QR code to play rather than use a web browser and room code.